40843245/OOXML/Word/structure/Appendix 3 -- unit measurements.md

 For examplem a 10-point en space will be 5 points wide.

+#### font size
+size of font.

+font size is the baseline distance for which the font was designed.

+A font should normally be identified and selected by this size,

+because the intended baseline distance is much more relevant for practical layout work than the actual dimensions of certain characters.

+#### font height
+height of font.

+#### x-height
+x-height indicates typesize of lower-case letters excluding ascenders and descenders (from the height of the lower-case x)

+#### h-height
+h-height or cap height refers to the height of a capital letter above the baseline for a particular typeface.

+It specifically refers to the height of capital letters that are flat—such as H or I—as opposed to round letters such as O.

 ### conversion

 1 point (Truchet) = 0.188 mm (obsolete today)